 - The GMAT is about competitive advantage, and GMAT percentiles show the percentage of test-takers whose scores you beat.

-- You’ll receive a GMAT percentile for Quant, Verbal, IR, and AWA sections.
+- You’ll receive a GMAT percentile for Quant, Verbal and Data Insights.

-- Your overall percentile and score (200 to 800) come from a combination of your Quant and Verbal sectional scores—NOT their percentiles.
+- Your overall percentile and score (205 to 805) come from a combination of your Quant, Verbal and Data Insights sectional scores—NOT their percentiles.

 - Top schools need top scores, preferably in the top 10% (90th percentile) or above.